 The Company's operating leases consist of office facilities, office equipment and cars and the Company's finance leases consist of office equipment and cars.
-The Company's leases have remaining terms of less than one year to 8.8 years, some of which include one or more options to renew, with renewal terms up to six years and some of which include options to terminate the leases within the next four years.
+The Company's leases have remaining terms of less than one year to 8.7 years, some of which include one or more options to renew, with renewal terms up to six years and some of which include options to terminate the leases within the next four years.

-The components of lease cost were as follows (in thousands):
+The components of lease cost for the three months ended March 31, 2019, were as follows (in thousands):